atharva20038/Music-Generation/Datasets/Annotated Audio.md

-#### "Annotated Audio" includes audio collections with additional commentary, transcriptions, or annotations to enrich the listening experience by providing some explanations of the musical content.
+**Annotated Audio** includes audio collections with additional commentary, transcriptions, or annotations to enrich the listening experience by providing some explanations of the musical content.

 - **Name:** The title of the dataset.
 - **Description:** A brief summary of the dataset's content and purpose.